List of Ontario colonization roads: Buckhorn Road

-The Burleigh Road
+Burleigh Road

 The old Burleigh Road began in Burleigh Falls and continued north along Ontario Highway 28.

 Along the way, Burleigh Street in the town of Apsley echoes the name of the colonization road.

 In Haliburton County, the route turned northwest at Kidd's Corners and followed Dyno Road (Haliburton County Road 48) past the Dyno Mine site.

 At the town of Cheddar, the road briefly jogged west following Highway 118 to the former community of Cope Falls.

 The Burleigh Road then turned north, following present-day Loop Road (Haliburton County Road 648) to Wilberforce.
 Here, Burleigh Road still exists as Haliburton County Road 15, running roughly north on the eastern side of Clement Lake and the western side of Grace Lake until it meets the Kennaway Road.
 Part of this stretch is now a recreational trail.

 The remainder of the northbound tract is an unpaved road running to Fourcorner Lake, where the intersection of the Burleigh and Peterson roads was located.

-The Cameron Road
+Cameron Road

 The Cameron Road ran north from Rosedale to Minden and is now the route of Highway 35.

-The Frontenac Road
+Frontenac Road

 The Frontenac Road travelled north from Kingston to the Madawaska River at Matawatchan.

 The road was first surveyed in 1852 and 1853 by Provincial Land Surveyor Thomas Fraser Gibbs.
 Warren Godfrey (for whom a town along the road is named) oversaw construction, completing the road as far north as the Mississippi Road at Plevna via Parham, Mountain Grove and Ardoch.
 This task was finished by 1862.
 An extension northwest to the Madawaska River at Matawatchan was completed by 1869.

 However, much of this section has been lost to the forest.

-The Garafraxa Road
+Garafraxa Road

 The Garafraxa Road was built to extend Brock Road north from Guelph to the new settlement of Sydenham, renamed Owen Sound in 1851, on Georgian Bay.
 An Order in Council was passed that called for the building of this road on April 13, 1837.
 Deputy Surveyor Charles Rankin was allowed to lay a line between Oakville and Sydenham.
 Rankin surveyed the line north of Arthur before the 1837 Upper Canada Rebellion broke out in Toronto.
 In 1839, John McDonald was hired to resurvey the line.
 He completed the survey between Guelph and Fergus that year, and to Arthur by October 1842.

 Construction of the line between Arthur and Sydenham began at both ends in 1843.
 The entire route was navigable by 1848.
 By 1861, the majority had been gravelled, and tollgates were briefly established between Fergus and Owen Sound.
 The entire route became part of Highway 6 in 1920.

-The Great North Road
+Great North Road

 The Great North Road connected Parry Sound Road in Parry Sound with the Nipissing Road in Commanda.
 Today, Highway 124 largely follows the old road.